Sunday, August 30, 2020

 The Flock of Ba-Hui offers four Lovecraftian tales translated from Chinese by the expat Arthur Meursault (author of the must-read black comedy on Chinese Communist bureaucracy Party Members) and Akira, who initially discovered the tales.

 As I’ve said, Oobmab has the ethos down pat.
 One is thrown immediately into the Lovecraftian dilemma: researcher encounters an artefact that can’t be classified, begins to pursue answers, tantalizing clues prod him toward obsession, the site of origin is finally discovered, and the Horror slowly manifests itself.
-Oobmab also learns from Lovecraft the writerly insight that horror is not only a matter of the visual.
+Oobmab also learns from Lovecraft the writerly insight that horror is not merely a matter of the visual.
 Like the master, the disciple here plays on all the senses, most notably and effectively smell, in narrating what his protagonists experience.
 His use of the gamut of senses is in fact part of what makes him so successful at recreating the Lovecraft ethos.

-The striking difference from Lovecraft is in the milieu.
+The striking difference from Lovecraft here is the milieu.
 Rather than New England, Oobmab’s main tales unfold in Chinese locales (Sichuan, Qingdao) or Tibet.
 The long history of China and the Tibetan plateau provide a thick archeological texture to the characters’ quests—and no, one doesn’t have to be well read in Asian history to enter these plots; the writer sketches in his researchers’ hypotheses with a deft hand, allowing any sharp reader to follow.
 I’m guessing Oobmab himself is a long-time student or professor of religious or cultural history.

+The title tale is the strongest of the four, with its subtle integration of folklore especially impressive.
+I found the third tale “Black Taisui” a close second.
+In all the tales but one, a similar topographical progression unfolds.
+So as not to be a spoiler, I won’t elaborate.
+Still, interestingly, the one outlier of the four tales manages to exactly reverse the topography.
 (This outlier also happens to be the shortest and clumsiest of the tales, giving a dashed off feel in comparison to the others.
 Though set in an alternate fictional geography, mention is made of the Greek philosopher Ptolemy, the painter-protagonist sports a biblical-historical name, and at one point he and his friends get high off the smoke of burning "peyote wood".
-But peyote is a squat, rubbery cactus.
+But peyote is in face a squat, rubbery cactus.
 It has no wood.
 Luckily, this piece is an exception.)

 I don’t mean to presume.
 Still, it would be fascinating to see what a writer with Oobmab’s talents might do by attempting philosophical tales under the tutelage of the best Chinese philosophy.
 There is, oddly, an almost unavoidable Western-metaphysical bent to both science fiction and Lovecraftian horror.
 Is it because Western thought, starting with the Greeks, has gotten at certain things the ancient Chinese didn’t?
 Or is there something else at play here, a mere matter of intellectual colonization?
 Certainly literary genre is a massively important vehicle of cultural influence.
 One may even wonder whether strictly delineated literary genres can ever move between cultures without powerfully imparting the original culture’s metaphysical presuppositions.